 Assessment by the Authority

-1. Where the Secretary-General so determines, taking into account the relevant guidance provided by the Council and following any audit under this Part, or by otherwise becoming aware that any royalty return is not accurate and correct in accordance with this Part, the Secretary-General may, by written notice to a Contractor, request any additional information that the Secretary-General considers reasonable in the circumstances, including the report of an auditor.
+1. Where the Secretary-General [so determines] / [suspects], taking into account the relevant guidance provided by the Council [and] / [or] following any audit under this Part, or by otherwise becoming aware that any royalty return is not []in accordance with this Part, the Secretary-General [may]/[shall], by written notice to a Contractor [and a Sponsoring State], request such additional information that the Secretary-General considers reasonable in the circumstances, including the report of an auditor[, in order to undertake an assessment in accordance with this regulation].

-2. A Contractor shall provide such information requested by the Secretary-General within 60 Days of the date of such request, together with any further information the Contractor requires the Secretary-General to take into consideration.
+2. A Contractor shall provide such information requested by the Secretary-General within 60 Days of the date of such request, together with any further information the Contractor [] [requests] the Secretary-General to take into consideration.

 [3.
 The Secretary-General may, within 60 Days of the expiry of the period prescribed in paragraph 2 above, and after giving due consideration to any information submitted under paragraph 2, make an assessment of any royalty liability that the Secretary-General considers ought to be levied in accordance with this Part.]

 [3.
 Alt.
 If concern persists after the information pursuant to paragraph 2 has been provided, the Secretary-General shall notify the Compliance Committee to assess any royalty liability that the Compliance Committee considers ought to be levied in accordance with this Part or to take any other compliance measure it deems appropriate.]

 4. The Secretary-General shall provide the Contractor with written notice of any proposed assessment under paragraph 3 above.
-The Contractor may make written representations to the Secretary-General within 60 Days of the date of such written notice.
-The Secretary-General shall consider such representations and shall confirm or revise the assessment made under paragraph 3 above.
+[The Contractor may make written representations to the [Secretary-General] / [Compliance Committee] within 60 Days of the date of such written notice.
+The Secretary-General shall consider such representations and shall confirm or revise the assessment made under paragraph 3 above.]

-4. bis If the Contractor is not satisfied with the Secretary-General’s confirmation or revision of the assessment, the Contractor may request a review of that decision in writing and provide any further information the Contractor wishes the Secretary-General to consider within 30 Days of a decision being made.
-The Secretary-General shall then affirm, revise, or revoke the assessment, taking into account the further information provided by the Contractor, within 60 Days.
+[4. bis If the Contractor is not satisfied with the [Secretary-General’s][Finance Committee][Compliance Committee][Council] confirmation or revision of the [initial] assessment, the Contractor may request a review of that decision in writing and provide any further information the Contractor [wishes] / [requests] the Secretary-General to consider within 30 Days of [a decision being made] / [the written notice provided by the Secretary-General under paragraph 4 above].
+The Secretary-General shall then [reconsider and either] affirm, revise, or revoke the assessment, taking into account the further information provided by the Contractor, within 60 Days.]

-[4. ter The Secretary-General shall provide the Council with each approving assessment confirmed or revised according to paragraphs 4 and 4bis above.]
+[4. ter The Secretary-General shall [provide][inform] the Council [] [of decisions under] paragraphs 4 and 4bis above.]

+[4 ter.
+Alt.
+The Secretary-General shall provide the Commission and the Finance Committee for their consideration the assessment and information under paragraphs 4 or 4bis above.
+The Commission [and Finance Committee] shall consider them at their respective next available meetings provided that the assessment and information have been circulated at least 30 Days in advance of the respective meetings.
+The Commission shall then prepare its report and recommendations to the Council based on consultation with the Finance Committee.
+The Council shall then re-consider and either affirm, revise, or revoke the assessment made by the Secretary-General.
+The Secretary-General shall provide the Contractor the written notice of the decision of the Council.]

 [5.
 The Contractor shall pay any such royalty liability within 30 Days of the date of the determination made by the Secretary-General under paragraph 4[ or, where applicable, paragraph 4bis].]

+[5.
+Alt.
+In case of appropriate decision of the Council, the Contractor shall pay any such royalty liability within 30 Days of the date of the written notice provided by the Secretary-General under paragraph 4ter above.]